AFM-SPM/TopoStats/docs/usage.md

 a sample configuration file in your current working directory using the `--create-config-file` and it will create a `config.yaml` file in your current working directory based on the current default configuration.

+**NB** - This feature is only available in versions > v2.0.0 as it was introduced after v2.0.0 was released.

 ``` bash
 run_topostats --create-config-file
 ls -l